alexeygumirov/pandoc-for-pdf-how-to/README.md

 - **pandoc**

     - template: I use my template which is a slightly modified [eisvogel.latex][URL 1] template.
+I made following modifications:
-The only change I did is I put `subtitle` in the footer instead of `author`.
+	  - `subtitle` field is used in the footer instead of `author`.
+	  - I added parameters for putting List of Figures and List of Tables in their own pages (similar to Table of Content:
+	    - `lof-own-page`
+		- `lot-own-page`
     - Both templates you can find i the repository of this project.
 Original template [eisvogel.latex][LINK 2] and my modified [eisvogel_mod.latex][LINK 3]

 - **texlive**